 So for instance, if your current number of push-ups is only 6, your push up workout will consist of 5 sets of 6 reps each.
 Eventually, the goal will be to progress over 10 push-ups, after which you will do 4 sets till failure for your push-up workout.

 Over time, you’ll be able to increase the number of push-ups you can do significantly.
 Again, this workout should only take around 30 minutes since you’ll be doing only 4 sets.
+To take things to the next level, you can do push-ups wearing a weighted vest – or alternatively – a backpack full of heavy stuff.

 On the day after your push-up workout, you’ll be doing bodyweight squats to target the lower body.
 Arguably, the squat is the king of all exercises as it works your entire body and activates your nervous system.
 While squatting heavy weights can build overall strength pretty quickly, doing high volume of squats can be beneficial for muscle hypertrophy, endurance, and fat loss.